 - A packaged deal: Could you create a “care package” of similarly themed products?
 For example, a book seller could assemble a cozy reading experience by bundling up a book, candle, socks, and snacks for a stay-at-home treat.

 With so many people staying at home, think about how you can offer your services through a virtual format.
 Many service-based companies are trying their hand at digital consultations and classes, continuing to serve their customers in a new format.
-Offering a sense of connection during these isolating times will be incredibly valuable, so don’t be afraid to try a new technology to stay in touch.
+Offering a sense of connection during these isolating times will be incredibly valuable, so don’t be afraid to try a new technology and manage your campaigns differently to stay in touch.

 Ideas to consider: